richmondu/toy_application/README.md

    Generating ids instead of filename as id will prevent conflicts from multiple users.
    Adding user sessions will also prevent that issue from occuring.
+   Saving src and dst path of images using a database will also fix that problem.

 2. <b>File storage</b>